Barry0121/gptsteve1/README.md

 We provided a setup script (`env_setup_log.sh`) to create a conda environment with all the dependencies installed.
 This script is tested on Ubuntu 22.04.
 There might be some warnings from pip on conflicting `gym` version, feel free to ignore that.

 If you are running into issue relate to installation, please refer to the reference source listed for each steps in the shell script, and install all dependencies individually.

+#### Notes:

 > Some extra effort is needed to setup the `JAVA_HOME` environment variable.
 The same location has to be available in your `PATH` as well.